 People often fantasize about leaving bustling lives in the city behind and opting for a slower, simpler, and quieter life in a rural environment.

-You might even hope to get ahead financially by purchasing a cheaper home.
-However, the reality of rural living doesn’t always live up to the dream.
+You might even hope to make money moves by purchasing a cheaper home.
+However, the reality of rural living doesn't always live up to the dream.

 As with most things, there are both pros and cons to living in rural areas.
 Make sure you don't overlook the following brutally honest truths about living in rural America before you make a final decision.